omar573/bbb-unet/README.md

 The motivation behind pursuing this tool stems from the need to quantify a multitude of cell data, in this case Blood-Brain Barrier cell data, for the purpose of analyzing the impacts of HIV-1 Tat Proteins on the Blood-Brain Barrier (BBB hereafter).
 While manual segmentation by hand is an option, it is very slow and time-consuming.
-Researchers face a high opportunity cost on time when engaging in this process of manual segmentation.
-A trained Unet deep learning model can segment thousands of cells in a few seconds versus manual segmentation by hand which takes, on average, 15 minutes per image to complete.
+Researchers face a high opportunity cost on time when engaging in this time-consuming process of manual segmentation.
+However, a trained Unet deep learning model can segment thousands of cells in a few seconds versus manual segmentation by hand which takes, on average, 15 minutes per image to complete.